Charepo-2023/Charepo/README.md

 Accessing the phone's folders for navigation

 <img src="https://i.imgur.com/lrGH2hw.gif" width=300>
 Change the folder system so it is not accessing the phone's actual folders.
-Just using coded objects
+Just using coded 'folder' objects.
+Back button implementation included also.

 <img src="https://i.imgur.com/mFedynj.gif" width=300>